 In a large skillet, heat oil to 350 degrees.
 Place rolls, flap side down, a few at a time and cook for a couple of minutes, turning occasionally.
 Drain on paper towels or a cooling rack with paper towels under neath.

 They were absolutely amazing!
-We now know how to make our favorite egg rolls, yum yum sauce, fried rice, fortune cookies….if only I could figure out how to make decent chow mein, we’d never order out for Chinese again!
-I think I’m up for the challenge!
+We now know how to make our favorite egg rolls, yum yum sauce, fried rice, and fortune cookies.

 Stephanie said that these freeze really well.
 I placed them in ziploc freezer bags and had pretty good success heating them back up at 375 degrees in the oven for 20 minutes or so.